Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Theoretical results

 Theorem \ref{theorem: power control for individual test} demonstrates that with probability tending to one, our proposed individual test with $\alpha\in[0,1]$ can detect the existence of a change point for high-dimensional linear models as long as the corresponding signal to noise ratio satisfies (\ref{inequality: theoretical signal strengh}).
 Combining (\ref{equation: signal to noise ration}) and (\ref{inequality: theoretical signal strengh}), for each individual test, we note that with a larger signal jump and a closer change point location $t_1$ to the middle of data observations, it is more likely to trigger a rejection of the null hypothesis.
 More importantly, considering $\epsilon_{n}=o(1)$, Theorem \ref{theorem: power control for individual test} illustrates that for consistently detecting a change point, we require the signal to noise ratio vector to be at least an order of $\|\bD\|_{(s_0,2)}\asymp s_0^{1/2}\sqrt{\log(pn)/n}$, which is particularly interesting to further discuss under several special cases.
 For example, if we choose $s_0=1$ and $\alpha=1$, our proposed individual test reduces to the least squared loss based testing statistic with the $\ell_\infty$-norm aggregation.
 In this case, we require $\|\bD\|_{\infty}\asymp \sqrt{\log(pn)/n}$ for detecting a change point.
 If we choose $\alpha=0$ with the composite quantile loss, the test is still consistent as long as $\|\bD\|_{\infty}\asymp \sqrt{\log(pn)/n}$.
 Note that the latter one is of special interest for the robust change point detection.
 Hence, our theorem provides the unified condition for detecting a change point under a general framework, which may be of independent interest.
 Moreover, Theorem \ref{theorem: power control for individual test} reveals that for detecting a change point, our individual-based method with $\alpha\in[0,1]$ can account for the tails of the data.
 For Model \eqref{equation: single cpt model} with a fixed signal jump $\bDelta$ and a change point location $t_1$, considering (\ref{equation: signal to noise ration}) and (\ref{inequality: theoretical signal strengh}), the individual test $T_{\alpha}$ is more powerful with a larger $SNR(\alpha, \tilde{\btau})$.
-This reveals why the individual tests with different weights $\alpha$ perform very differently under various error distributions.